Term or acronym | Definition |

 SaaS | Software as a service. |

-SOC Compliance | Reports on Controls at a Service Organization.
-This is relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy.
-These reports are intended to meet the needs of a broad range of users that need to understand internal control at a service organization as it relates to security, availability, processing integrity, confidentiality and privacy. |
+SOC compliance | Reports on controls at a service organization, which is relevant to security, availability, processing integrity, confidentiality, or privacy.
+These reports are intended to meet the needs of a broad range of stakeholders who need to understand internal control at a service organization. |

 TBA | Token-based authentication. |